-The Army Research Laboratory invites exceptional young researchers to participate in this excitement as ARL Distinguished Postdoctoral Fellows.
+The Army Research Laboratory invites exceptional early career researchers to participate in this excitement as ARL Distinguished Postdoctoral Fellows.
 These Fellows must display extraordinary ability in scientific research and show clear promise of becoming outstanding future leaders.
-Candidates are expected to have already successfully tackled a major scientific or engineering problem or have provided a new approach or insight, evidenced by a recognized impact in their field.
+Candidates are expected to have already successfully tackled a major scientific or engineering problem during their thesis work or to have provided a new approach or insight, evidenced by a recognized impact in their field.

 ARL offers five named Fellowships honoring distinguished researchers and work that has been performed at Army Labs.
-Applications are being accepted (beginning April 18, 2022) for two of these fellowships as indicated below:
+Applications are currently being accepted for up to two of these fellowships:

 - the Harry Diamond Distinguished Postdoctoral Fellowship

 - the George F. Adams Distinguished Postdoctoral Fellowship